ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 When HTTP/3 is encapsulated in QUIC, which is then encapsulated in UDP, streaming operators (and network operators) might see UDP traffic patterns that are similar to HTTP(S) over TCP.
 Since earlier versions of HTTP(S) rely on TCP, UDP ports may be blocked for any port numbers that are not commonly used, such as UDP 53 for DNS.
 Even when UDP ports are not blocked and HTTP/3 can flow, streaming operators (and network operators) may severely rate-limit this traffic because they do not expect to see legitimate high-bandwidth traffic such as streaming media over the UDP ports that HTTP/3 is using.

 As noted in {{tcp-behavior}}, there is increasing interest in transport protocol behaviors that responds to delay measurements, instead of responding to packet loss.
 These behaviors may deliver improved user experience, but in some cases have not responded to sustained packet loss, which exhausts available buffers along the end-to-end path that may affect other users sharing that path.
-The QUIC protocol provides a set of congestion control hooks that can be use for algorithm agility, and {{I-D.ietf-quic-recovery}} defines a basic algorithm with transport behavior that is roughly similar to TCP NewReno {{RFC6582}}.
+The QUIC protocol provides a set of congestion control hooks that can be use for algorithm agility, and {{RFC9002}} defines a basic algorithm with transport behavior that is roughly similar to TCP NewReno {{RFC6582}}.
 However, QUIC senders can and do unilaterally chose to use different algorithms such as loss-based CUBIC {{RFC8312}}, delay-based COPA or BBR, or even something completely different

 We do have experience with deploying new congestion controllers without melting the Internet (CUBIC is one example), but the point mentioned in {{tcp-behavior}} about TCP being implemented in operating system kernels is also different with QUIC.
 Although QUIC can be implemented in operating system kernels, one of the design goals when this work was chartered was "QUIC is expected to support rapid, distributed development and testing of features", and to meet this expectation, many implementers have chosen to implement QUIC in user space, outside the operating system kernel, and to even distribute QUIC with applications.